-In today’s highly competitive job market, it is imperative that you create a written job search plan.
+In today’s highly competitive job market, you must create a written job search plan.
 The days of just dropping off a resume and cover letter are pretty much over.
-A job search plan will begin with a lot of research and hard work that will allow you to tap into hidden job markets, network, find advertisements and job listings, and work with third party recruiters.
+A job search plan will begin with a lot of research and hard work that will allow you to tap into hidden job markets, network, find advertisements and job listings and work with reputable recruiters.

 Map Out A Job Search Strategy

-Once you’re satisfied that your documents effectively sell your skills and talents, it’s important to set daily and weekly objectives so that you have a concrete way of evaluating your progress.
+Once you’re satisfied that your documents effectively sell your skills and talents, it’s important to set daily and weekly objectives to have a concrete way of evaluating your progress.
 Identifying weekly objectives will also hold you accountable for your actions and push you to achieve your goals.

 A Job Search Plan – Structure Your Time Wisely

 Next, determine the amount of time you are willing to allocate to identifying target companies, researching job openings, making contacts, and completing follow-ups.
 Setting a timestamp ensures that you plan for all these steps.
 Making deadlines will keep you organized and structured.
 It is wise to invest in a manual day planner to record all of your appointments, activities, and results.
-Using technology such as your phone or laptop is useful to many job seekers, but for other job seekers a physical day planner could be better.
+Using technology such as your phone or laptop is useful to many job seekers, but a physical day planner might be better for others.

 If Possible, Turn Your Job Search Into Your 9–5

 Lastly, you should organize your job search days just as you would a regular workday.
 The amount of time devoted to a job search will depend on if you are currently employed.

 Remember, [tweetthis]looking for a job is your full-time employment until you land that fantastic new job.[/tweetthis] Stick to an organized job search plan and notice the positive accomplishments you are making.